 How is the Facial Liposuction Procedure Performed?

-At your consultation, Dr. Joe or Dr. Chopra may perform physical examinations, such as a “pinch test,” to determine whether facial liposuction is an appropriate treatment for your needs.
+At your consultation, Dr. Joe may perform physical examinations, such as a “pinch test,” to determine whether facial liposuction is an appropriate treatment for your needs.
 Once it is confirmed that this treatment is well-suited to achieve your goals, facial liposuction is typically performed under either intravenous (IV) sedation and local anesthesia or general anesthesia.
 Different techniques may be employed depending on each patient’s anatomical indicators, but in general, a small surgical instrument called a cannula will be inserted through small incisions in the submental region and utilized to extract excess fatty deposits from the areas in which improvement is desired.